-- "Equal Upside" denotes that for any percentage increase in the value of the Reference Asset, the trust seeks to provide unitholders with a percentage return per unit that equals any percentage increase in the Reference Asset, up to the "Capped Return". - "Capped Return" denotes that the return per unit may not exceed a maximum return of 15.85%, at which the amount per unit will equal the "Maximum Amount per Unit." - "Maximum Loss" denotes that for any percentage decrease in the Reference Asset relative to the Initial Reference Value, the trust seeks to provide unitholders with a percentage decrease per unit that equals such negative return but subject to a maximum loss of 5% from the Inception Value of \$10.00, or \$0.50 per unit (the "Maximum Loss Per Unit"), decreased by the trust's fees and expenses.
+- "Buffer" denotes that for any percentage decrease in the value of the Reference Asset up to and including 20.00%, the trust seeks to return to unitholders the Inception Value per unit, reduced by the amount of the trust's fees and expenses. - "Maximum Loss" denotes that for any percentage decrease in the Reference Asset relative to the Initial Reference Value in excess of the Buffer, unitholders will be subject to a maximum loss of 78.00% from the Inception Value of \$10.000, or \$7.800 per unit, decreased by the trust's fees and expenses.